Skip to main content

 required

 Codemod source (registry package or local path).
-Supports version pinning: @scope/[email protected].
+Supports version pinning: @scope/pkg@1.2.3.

 codemod.args